genehack/terraform-genehack-blog/README.md

 The scripts also take care of:

 * Preventing the origin bucket being indexed by search bots.
-* Redirect other domains to the main site with proper rewriting.
+* Redirecting other domains to the main site with proper rewriting.
 * Access logging
-* Redirect HTTP to HTTPS
+* Redirecting HTTP to HTTPS

-These scripts suite my needs, but all evolution in the form of pull requests are welcome!
+These scripts suit my needs, but all evolution in the form of pull requests is welcome!
 To make this process fluent, create [an issue](https://github.com/skyscrapers/terraform-website-s3-cloudfront-route53/issues) first describing what you want to contribute, then fork and create a branch with a clear name.
 Submit your work as a pull request.

 ## Introduction

-This repository is split in 4 parts, each of which can be used as a separate module in your own root script.
+This repository is split into 4 parts, each of which can be used as a separate module in your own root script.
 The split is done because of the lack of conditional logic in Terraform 0.6.x.
 I leave the composition of the required setup to you, the user.